robhami/ZTM_Final_Project_Backend_Database/05_get_user_profiles.md

 		console.log(user);
 	})
  ```

- This should give when do Postan man get as used before (i.e. user 1):
+ This should give when do Postman get as used before (i.e. user 1):

  ```
   [
   {